cloudspace/rubberband_flamethrower/README.md

 The dataset will always be written to a file named "dataset".
 If you want to generate multiple dataset files you will need to rename the first file before generating a second.

-#### Fire Dataset
+#### Load Dataset

-The "fire_dataset" command can be used much like the "fire" command only the data inserted will come from the dataset file rather than being randomly generated.
+The "load_dataset" command can be used much like the "fire" command only the data inserted will come from the dataset file rather than being randomly generated.
+You can create your own dataset file if you would like.

-	flamethrower fire_dataset
+	flamethrower load_dataset

 The command can be configured much like the "fire" command, but the first parameter accepted is not the number of documents to generate and insert but is instead the filename of the dataset.
 The parameters in order with their default values: (filename="dataset", starting_id=1, server_url="http://localhost:9200", index="twitter", type="tweet")